GC: As a philosopher [Heraclitus] once said, “The only thing that is constant is change”.

 The game now is multiple companies building on top of these AI APIs.
 The AI piece is ‘solved’, and it’s the job of entrepreneurs to build applications on top of this—essentially workflows on top of an API.
 Our ambition is to make AI an easily accessible tool within assessment.

 GC: Our initial AI product, Author Aide, is mainly focused on assessment content authoring.
-It’ll be a huge productivity booster for test creators—we’re talking a 10x increase in author output—while also dramatically improving content quality and making question types themselves more interactive.
+It’s a huge productivity booster for test creators—we’re talking a 10x increase in author output—while also dramatically improving content quality and making question types themselves more interactive.
 There are so many ways AI can be used to deliver better, more timely learner feedback or increase engagement too.

 Down the line, the possibilities are endless.
 It’s really just about what people want to create with AI.
 Our job is to streamline the process for them as much as possible, to optimize it, make it readily available and easy to use.